-JSNV is curretly under development and will have both an in-person and an online component.
+JSNV is beginning a pilot program and is recruiting faculty to teach workshops.
+To learn more and/or to participate, click here.
+Ultimately, JSNV will have both an in-person and an online component.
 To help with sharing and rapport, in-person retreats and classes will begin and end each session.
 Between those two in-person retreats, learning will largely take place online.The nine-month course is for teens and adults will be holistic in nature including how lasting change begins within and expands out into the world.
 Students will learn practical lessons about the relationship between internal work and direct nonviolent action.

 The coursework will be aligned directly with Quaker values: peace, simplicity, unity, community, integrity, equality, social justice, a culture of diversity, respect, nonviolence, learning to listen to the Spirit within, and sustainability.

 Sierra Streams Institute is a watershed monitoring, research, and restoration group based at Sierra Friends Center.
-Our mission is to link water, science and people for the benefit of human and environmental health.
-Sierra Streams Education Program offers an unparalleled educational experience where students engage in hands-on and place-based learning while gaining critical thinking and creative problem solving skills.
-Common Core Standards and Next Generation Science Standards are woven into all of our subjects.
+Sierra Streams Education Program offers an experience where students engage in hands-on and place-based learning while gaining critical thinking and creative problem solving skills.
+Common Core Standards and Next Generation Science Standards are woven into all subjects.